software-mansion/starknet-jvm/lib/starknet-jvm.md

 Although written in Kotlin, StarkNet-jvm has been created with compatibility with Java in mind.

+⚠️Gateway provider is currently marked as deprecated and will soon be removed.

 ## Making synchronous requests

 ### In Java